Sexual harassment can be written, verbal or physical. It can happen to men and women.

 - want to stay away from work

-- experience headaches, backaches and sleep problems
+- have headaches, backaches and sleep problems

 Your rights

+No one deserves or asks to be harassed.
 If someone makes you uncomfortable, tell them.

 It is illegal to harass anyone in the workplace.